 - Additional granulated white sugar, for sprinkling top before baking

-- Preheat oven to 350F (not convection bake) and lightly grease a 10-inch deep dish pie plate.
+- Preheat oven to 350F (regular bake/not fan assisted) and lightly grease a 10-inch deep dish pie plate.

 - Prepare the rhubarb and set aside in a large bowl.

 - In a large bowl, whisk together the flour, baking soda, sugar and salt.
 Add the chunks of butter and using your fingertips, cut or rub the butter into the flour mixture, until you have an even crumb, with pea-sized pieces of butter.